opensafely/os-demo-research/rmarkdown/Rdemo.md

 registered at a practice on the 1 January 2020.
 There will be one row for each of these patients in the extracted dataset.
-Note that `population` is a reserved variable name for `StudyDefinition` which specifies the study population — we don’t have to do any additional filtering/subsetting on this variable.
+Note that `population` is a reserved variable name for `StudyDefinition` which specifies the study population &mdash; we don't have to do any additional filtering/subsetting on this variable.

 ``` python